 What If I Don’t Qualify for a Credit Card?

 If your credit card application is declined, you might need to do some work to improve your credit before you try again.
-A credit builder loan can help you boost your score.
+There are a few ways that you can work to boost your score.

 What is a Credit-Builder Loan?